ners-xd/DELTARUNE-Bingosync/README.md

 This mod connects your game to [Bingosync](https://bingosync.com) and it can automatically mark goals from [this list](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1-4/assets/goal_list.json).
 You can find a little guide on how to complete each goal [here](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1-4/assets/goal_requirements.txt).
 You can also chat with other players, see the board update live, star goals and change your name color.

+# How to install and use
+- Download [the latest](https://github.com/ners-xd/deltarune-bingosync/releases/latest) version of the mod
+- **For Switch:** Use nxdumptool to dump the game files (INCLUDING the update, not just the base application) to your computer **(make sure to use layeredfs dir)**.
+A tutorial can be found [here](https://www.youtube.com/watch?v=-azK1yjPGQg) if you don't know how
+- **Extract the archive anywhere**, run "Bingosync Patcher.bat" and follow its instructions. **On Switch, the game files will be in atmosphere\contents\0100A0D022A68000\romfs**
+- Create or join a room on Bingosync, open the game and obtain the room ID from the end of the link (bingosync.com/room/XXXXXXXXXXXXXXXXXXXXXX) and the room's password.
+Go to "Room & User Info" and fill everything out.
+Finally, go back and press "Connect to room"
+- Having the chat open automatically progresses text if you're in a cutscene!

+# Potential errors while patching
+- Couldn't read ROM - The vanilla file couldn't be found, make sure it's named exactly "data.win" (Windows) / "game.win" (Console)
+- This patch is not intended for this ROM - The file that's trying to be patched is either not vanilla or not supported.
+Make sure there's no mods already applied on that file and make sure it's on the list of supported versions (found near the top of this page).

 # Hit counter rules
 A hit counts as an avoidable loss of HP in battle or in the overworld, including the arcade minigame in Chapter 2 and the Legend of Tenna and Sword boards in Chapter 3.
   - The following do NOT count as hits: